Briinex/osuLazer-Skin-Debloater/README.md

 Recent changes:
 ADDED A GUI VERSION - Tkinter

-You need to have python install (preferably > 3.9 ver)
+You need to have python installed (> 3.9)

-Anyone is free to contribute to my project but that most likely won't ever happen sooooo :3.
+Anyone is free to contribute but that most likely won't ever happen sooooo :3.